semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

-Projects are repositories [continuosly integrated](https://semaphoreci.com/continuous-integration) through Semaphore.
+Projects are codebases developed and managed through Semaphore [Continuous Integration](https://semaphoreci.com/continuous-integration).
 A project links your Git repository with Semaphore, so it can run [jobs](./jobs) to test, build, or deploy your application.

 This page explains how to set up projects and what settings are available.

-## Create a project {#project-creation}
+## Create a project {#create-project}

 <VideoTutorial title="Create a Project" src="https://www.youtube.com/embed/Y4Ac5EJpzEc?si=INZVrNw4LTWg3l6k"/>